-In allocating its funds, Colorado did not pick a preferred alternative fuel (diesel is excluded except for fleets of 9 or less trucks) and provides a relative parity for funding for the various fuels through its choice of percentage funding by fuel type.
+In allocating its funds, Colorado did not pick a preferred alternative fuel (diesel is excluded except for fleets of 9 or less trucks) and kept the categories simple and broad.
 The \$18M set aside by Colorado for Alt Fuel Trucks/School and Shuttle Buses funds all alternative fuels at 40% of the vehicle cost for government and public entities, while private vehicles are funded at 25% of the vehicle cost (not the 75% allowed for EVs because that would result in fewer vehicles and less NOx reductions, and there are other sources for EV funding).
-NGVAmerica strongly recommends that Nevada consider adopting a similar "parity" approach to alternative fuel vehicles, instead of following the percentages suggested in the Trust.
+NGVAmerica strongly recommends that Massachusetts consider adopting a similar "parity" approach to alternative fuel vehicles, instead of following the percentages suggested in the Trust.